pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Sentinel Swarmer (MEV)**
   - These are small, blue Sentinels from MEV with little HP.
 They still leave goo upon death.
 They can spawn only from Swarmer Tunnels.
 - **White Exploder (MEV)**
   - Apart from spawning from Breeders, these also spawn from Swarmer Eggs.
-These also move at x0.75 speed.
+These also move at x0.50 speed.
 - **Exploder**
   - These move x1.5 faster.
 - **Grabber**
   - These move x1.5 faster.
 These cannot spawn within 20 m of a player.
 - **Bulk Detonator**
-  - These move x1.5 faster.
+  - These move x1.5 faster and have x1.5 more health.
 They also tend to spawn far from the team.
 On an Escort, they spawn at a normal distance from the team.
 These cannot spawn within 20 m of a player.
+These take x0.75 damage from piercing, x4 damage from corrosive, and x4 damage from electric damage.
 - **Trawler**
   - These spawn globally in all biomes.
 If two or more Trawlers from the WaveSpawner are on the map, Trawlers from the WaveSpawner will stop spawning in.
 - **Oppressor**